replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated provides comprehensive insights of application instances installed in customer environments:

 - Get telemetry and key insights to understand the health and status of your distributed software, view adoption metrics, and monitor key performance metrics.
-See [About Instance and Event Data](/vendor/instance-insights-event-data).
+See [About Instance and Event Data](/vendor/instance-insights-event-data) and [Adoption Report](/vendor/customer-adoption).

 - Set up email and Slack notifications to get alerted for events to help ensure that important instance issues or performance trends are not missed.
 See [Configuring a Slack Webhook (Alpha)](/vendor/team-management-slack-config) and [Configuring Instance Notifications (Alpha)](/vendor/instance-notifications-config).

-## Administering
+## Team Management

 Manage your teams in the vendor portal, such as: